 A supporting Minor Policy Amendment to the Inglewood Area Redevelopment Plan (1993) is required to add the subject site as a Proposed Commercial/Industrial Redesignation, with associated design guidelines to guide a future Development Permit process.

-Following the conclusion of the Land Use Redesignation application process and Council decision in early 2023, the project team will prepare and submit a comprehensive Development Permit application that will outline all architectural building and public realm design details for the new Inglewood Station Integrated Mixed Use Facility.
+In early 2023, the Land Use Redesignation application will be presented to Council and Council will make its decision.
+After that, the project team will submit a complete Development Permit application that will outline details of the architectural building and public realm design for the new Inglewood Station Integrated Mixed Use Facility.

-As with the Land Use Redesignation application, all stakeholders will have the opportunity to review the Development Permit application following submission and provide their feedback to the project team and City of Calgary Planning staff as part of the application review and stakeholder outreach process.
+As with the Land Use Redesignation application, any members of the public who are interested in this project will have the chance to review the Development Permit application after it is submitted and give their feedback to the project team and the City of Calgary Planning staff as part of the outreach process for the application review.